Fr0sT-Brutal/awesome-pascal/README.md

 * [dzBdsLauncher](https://osdn.net/projects/dzbdslauncher/). `[Delphi]` Launcher for the Delphi IDE that decides which of multiple IDEs to launch based on the suffix of the dproj file passed to it.

 * [DFMJSON](https://github.com/masonwheeler/DFMJSON). `[Delphi]` Library to convert between Delphi's .DFM (or .FMX) format and JSON.
 It can be used to parse a DFM file into an Abstract Syntax Tree in JSON, which can then be edited and the results turned back to DFM format.

+* [James - The Delphi Project Manager](https://github.com/alefragnani/delphi-james). `[Delphi]` It makes your life easier while switching from one project to another.
+If you see yourself manually installing components and updating Delphi settings every time you have to switch from one project to another, James may help you.